dolittle/Studio/Source/DevTool/README.md

 * Don't show Web related things if Microservice does not have a frontend
 * Don't start the Web frontend process if it doesn't have a web frontend

-* Swap out (C) 2020 dolittle with logo or something

 * Fix GitHub action that saves version to read existing file and amend the version info
 * Show details on overview for each microservice
   * Event store (w/connectionstring)